-It is important to determine links between encroachment and other environmental variable(s) such as, drought, soil moisture, topography, and soil type etc. because it will improve land managers understanding of the general ecological processes at work in juniper vegetation (Miller, 2009).
-Past methods have included using various remote sensing data in correlation to ground truthing.
-Most ground truthing is conducted by using the line-intercept method which measures the amount and type of vegetation that crosses a study line (Caratti 2006).
-Remote sensing studies use a variety of data including Landsat and LIDAR (Campell et al. 2012; Chen et al. 2011; Noone et al. 2013; Sankey et al. 2010 ; Sankey & Germino 2008).
-Studies have focused on spectral reflectance (Bradley & Fleishman 2008; Campbell et al. 2012; Lupton 2008), near-infrared (NIR) (Everitt et al. 2001) and object-based image analysis (OBIA) (Davies et al. 2010; Roundy et al. 2015) to identify juniper encroachment.

-In semi-arid climates spring water and vegetative cover dictate the following growing season water use.
+In semi-arid climates, spring water and vegetative cover dictate the following growing season water use.
 Both juniper and cheatgrass are reducing the amount of water that native plants can use based on their root structure.
-Junipers draw from the deeper reserves over the winter period at much greater depths (>200cm) effectively reduce the amount of soil moisture during the growing season (Mollnau et al., 2014).
+Junipers draw from the deeper reserves over the winter period at much greater depths (>200cm) effectively reducing the amount of soil moisture during the growing season (Mollnau et al., 2014).
 Cheatgrass is a self-pollinating winter annual and can germinate in the fall or early spring.
 Its root structure primarily grows in the winter and can out compete native species for water at shallow depth during the next growing season (Harris 1977; Melgoza & Nowak 1991).
-By using up available resource doing this cheatgrass can limit or stop the germination process of native species and diminish root length densities of nearby vegetation.
+By using up available resources, cheatgrass can limit or stop the germination process of native species and diminish root length densities of nearby vegetation.
 (Melgoza & Nowak 1991) Multiple studies have shown that cheatgrass will out compete native perennial species for soil resources (Cline et al., 1977; Harris 1977; Melgoza & Nowak 1991).

-Soil moisture plays is a significant factor on fire severity, or how hot the fire burns and may also exhibit different characteristics in a cheatgrass dominated site compared to native vegetation.
-This study combined NASA’s Soil Moisture Active Passive (SMAP) soil moisture data products Global Precipitation Measurements (GPM) to better understand the differences in soil moisture between cheatgrass dominated sites compared to sagebrush dominated sites relative to fire severity.
+Soil moisture plays is a significant factor on fire severity and may also exhibit different characteristics in a cheatgrass dominated site compared to native vegetation.
+This study combined NASA’s Soil Moisture Active Passive (SMAP) and Global Precipitation Measurements (GPM) to better understand the differences in soil moisture between cheatgrass dominated sites compared to sagebrush dominated sites relative to fire severity.
 Researchers suggest that cheatgrass dominates 2.5 million ha (6.2 million acres) of former sagebrush-grass rangelands in southern Idaho and roughly 10.1 million ha (25 million acres) in the Great Basin (Pellant et al., 2004; Laycock, 1991).
 This plant is flammable 4 to 6 weeks sooner than native plants and is susceptible to wildfire 1 to 2 months longer than native perennials (Platt & Jackman, 1946); this has effectively extended the fire season and has caused landscapes to burn more frequently (Chen & Weber et al., 2001; Mealor et al., 2013; Pellant, 1996; Stewart & Hull, 1949).

+It is important to determine links between encroachment and other environmental variable(s), such as drought, soil moisture, topography, and soil type, because it will improve land managers’ understanding of the general ecological processes at work in juniper vegetation (Miller, 2009).
+Past methods have included using various remote sensing data in correlation to ground truthing.
+Most ground truthing is conducted by using the line-intercept method which measures the amount and type of vegetation that crosses a study line (Caratti 2006).
+Remote sensing studies use a variety of data including Landsat and LIDAR (Campell et al. 2012; Chen et al. 2011; Noone et al. 2013; Sankey et al. 2010 ; Sankey & Germino 2008).
+Studies have focused on spectral reflectance (Bradley & Fleishman 2008; Campbell et al. 2012; Lupton 2008), near-infrared (NIR) (Everitt et al. 2001) and object-based image analysis (OBIA) (Davies et al. 2010; Roundy et al. 2015) to identify juniper encroachment.

 Objectives